mopst/qgis-plugin/demo.md

 Alternatively you can go **Settings -> User profiles -> Open active profile folder** in QGIS.
 From there, you can go to `python -> plugins`.
 That's the plugin folder for QGIS v3.

-On a Mac it will look like this: `~/Library/Application\ Support/QGIS/QGIS3/profiles/default/python/plugins`
+On a Mac it will look like this: `~/Library/Application\Support/QGIS/QGIS3/profiles/default/python/plugins`

 On Unix it will look like this `/home/USER/.local/share/QGIS/QGIS3/profiles/default/python/plugins`

 For more details, please checkout this post on [StackExchange](https://gis.stackexchange.com/questions/274311/qgis-3-plugin-folder-location).

+#### Run Plugin with Demo files

 - Open QGIS.